projecthorus/radiosonde_auto_rx/auto_rx/test/notes/2019-03-01_dft_detect_optimization.md

 Mark Jessop - 2019-03-02

+**Note: The following is valid for dft_detect as configured in commit 4e48867.
+Further changes to dft_detect may require re-analysis of the threshold values.**

 auto_rx uses the [dft_detect](https://github.com/rs1729/RS/blob/master/scan/dft_detect.c) utility, developed by rs1729.
 This utility accepts fm-demodulated samples (fs=48kHz, unsigned 8-bit) and correlates the incoming samples against a set of known radiosonde packet headers.

 The incoming sample stream is considered to contain a radiosonde signal when the correlation score for a particular radiosonde type header exceeds a threshold, defined in the code [here](https://github.com/rs1729/RS/blob/master/scan/dft_detect.c#L92).